Western Illinois University: Macomb Campus

 Topflight Team Awards

 The Student Services Topflight Team Award is designed to recognize a department, office, or team within the Student Services Division whose activities or accomplishments merit attention and emulation.
 Two awards will be bestowed each year, one for each semester.
-The selected group will also receive $150 towards their team's celebration.
 The department, office, or team selected by the Student Services Awards Committee will have its name permanently inscribed on the traveling Topflight Team trophy and display the trophy for one semester.
 Each staff member in the department, office, or team will be recognized at the Student Services Annual Recognition Reception.

 Topflight Team Award Winners